joneskm/nvim-config/README.md

 13. Spelling suggestions: z=
 14. Jump to next/previous misspelled word: ]s [s
 15. Comment/Uncomment code (after selecting): <leader>/
-16. Rename/delete/add a file: r d a
+16. Rename/delete/add a file or directory: r d a (add a trailing slash to create a directory e.g. src/)
 17. Move to start/end of document: gg G
 18. Word search (this will interpret word as a regex): /word
 19. Word search literal: /\Vword